NaliniRaghav/Raghavendra_Nalini_FoodDeliveryApp_Capstone_FrontEnd/README.md

 Start the backend server
 npm start
 Frontend Setup:
-* Navigate to the frontend folder
+ Navigate to the frontend folder cd ../Raghavendra_Nalini_FoodDeliveryApp_Capstone_FrontEnd Install dependencies npx create vite@latest npm install react-router-dom npm install axios
-* cd ../Raghavendra_Nalini_FoodDeliveryApp_Capstone_FrontEnd
-* Install dependencies
-* npx create vite@latest
-* npm install react-router-dom
-* npm install axios
-* Npm install cors
+  Npm install cors
-* npm install dotenv
+ npm install dotenv
-* npm install react-icons
+ npm install react-icons
-* npm run dev
+ npm run dev
-* Access the Application:
+ Access the Application:
-* Open your browser and go to http://localhost:5173 to view the application.
+ Open your browser and go to http://localhost:5173 to view the application.

-* Future Enhancements
+  Future Enhancements

-* 1. Real-Time Order Tracking: Implement real-time order tracking to keep users informed about the delivery status.
+  1. Real-Time Order Tracking: Implement real-time order tracking to keep users informed about the delivery status.
-*  2. Enhanced User Profiles: Expand profile management to include order history, favorite restaurants, and personalized recommendations.
+  2. Enhanced User Profiles: Expand profile management to include order history, favorite restaurants, and personalized recommendations.
-*  3. Restaurant Reviews: Enable users to leave reviews and rate restaurants, adding a layer of interactivity and feedback.
+  3. Restaurant Reviews: Enable users to leave reviews and rate restaurants, adding a layer of interactivity and feedback.
-* 4. Loyalty Program: Integrate a loyalty program to reward frequent users with discounts, incentives, or rewards points.
+ 4. Loyalty Program: Integrate a loyalty program to reward frequent users with discounts, incentives, or rewards points.
-*  5. Admin Panel: Add an admin dashboard for restaurant management, menu updates, and order tracking.
+  5. Admin Panel: Add an admin dashboard for restaurant management, menu updates, and order tracking.
-* 6. Mobile App: Develop a mobile version of the application using React Native for cross-platform support.
+ 6. Mobile App: Develop a mobile version of the application using React Native for cross-platform support.

-*
+   Conclusion
-* Conclusion Food on the Fly is a comprehensive online food delivery application designed with a focus on user experience, scalability, and real-world functionality.
+   Food on the Fly is a comprehensive online food delivery application designed with a focus on user experience, scalability, and real-world functionality.
 This project showcases skills in full-stack development, API creation, user authentication, and state management.
 It serves as a foundation for further feature enhancements and scaling.

-*
+ ## Acknowledgments

+A special thank you to my instructors at Per Scholas (https://perscholas.org/):

+- Mr. Colton Wright and Mr. Abraham E. Tavarez – MERN class teachers, for their invaluable guidance and technical support.